kyma-project/kyma/docs/serverless/03-02-function-specification.md

 | **runtime** | Environment used to run the Function.
 You can use `nodejs10`, `nodejs10`, or `python3.8`. |
 | **memory-limit** | Maximum amount of memory assigned to run a Function |

-## Requests and responses

-Functions in Kyma support two execution types: **HTTP** (request or response) and **Events**.
-In both types, the **return** statement identifies a successful execution of the Function.
-For the event type, the event is reinjected until the execution is successful.
-Functions of the HTTP type can return data to the requesting entity.

-### HTTP requests
+## HTTP requests

-You can use the **event.extensions.request** object to access headers, request a status, parse and access form data, cookies, file uploads, or other metadata.
+You can use the **event.extensions.request** object to access properties and methods of a given request that vary depending on the runtime.
 For more information, read the API documentation for [Node.js](https://nodejs.org/docs/latest-v12.x/api/http.html#http_class_http_clientrequest) and [Python](https://bottlepy.org/docs/dev/api.html#the-request-object).

 ### Custom HTTP responses in Node.js